hrit-ik/facial_attendance/README.md

 1) Make sure you have redis installed and running on your system.
 [Instructions](https://redis.io/docs/getting-started/)
-2) Cd into the app/app-backend forlder and start the server at port 5050.
+2) Cd into the app/app-backend folder and start the server at port 5050.

     `cd app/app-backend`
     `python3 main.py`